 The Sophomore English curriculum encompasses the exploration and development of personal voice through both the study of characters’ voices in literature as well as a broad range of writing assignments.
-Readings in the first semester include Macbeth, and selections of short stories, essays and poems by international authors.
+Readings in the first semester include Macbeth and selections of short stories, essays and poems by international authors.
 In the second semester, sophomores read Their Eyes Were Watching God, as well as a novel of the teacher’s choosing, poetry, personal essays, and short fiction.
 Sophomore students are also required to read an outside reading book, selected by individual teachers.
-In addition, throughout the year students complete a grammar (from SAT practice exercises) and vocabulary program.
+In addition, students complete a vocabulary program.
 Sophomores continue to hone their writing skills, moving beyond the five paragraph essay.
 A special emphasis is placed on the writing of personal narratives and memoir pieces.

 EN 33: AP Junior English – Language & Composition (Advanced Placement; two semesters) (Advanced Placement; two semesters)